 The Little Room provides an environment which gives students the opportunity to work on object exploration and manipulation, object comparison, object permanence, cause and effect, spatial concept development, problem solving, independent play, recognition, anticipation, sensory integration, and spatial memory.
 The Little Room also provides the opportunity to learn about the different materials from which objects are made (paper, leather, wood, metal, etc.) and the different attributes of objects (size, weight, temperature, etc.).

-As students experience these different objects and learn about their specific characteristics, they will discover that some objects are better for some activities than others.
-They will learn that some objects make better sounds when batted at than others, some are better for mouthing, some are more interesting to touch, etc. Although the Little Room is an independent activity, it MUST be supervised at all times.
+As learners experience these different objects and learn about their specific characteristics, they will discover that some objects are better for some activities than others.
+They will learn that some objects make better sounds when batted at than others, some are better for mouthing, some are more interesting to touch, etc.

 Forms to Use for Systematic Planning and Observation of the Little Room